lifepillar/vim-cheat40/Readme.md

 ## Extending the cheat sheet

-You may extend the cheat sheet by putting a file called `cheat40.txt` anywhere in your `runtimepath` (e.g., in `~/.vim`).
+You may extend the cheat sheet by putting one or more files called `cheat40.txt` anywhere in your `runtimepath` (e.g., in `~/.vim`).
 Cheat40 searches `runtimepath` for such files and concatenates their content.
-This allows plugin developers to provide a cheat sheet for their plugins by putting a `cheat40.txt` in the top folder of their plugins.
+This allows plugin developers to provide a cheat sheet for their plugins by putting a `cheat40.txt` file in the top folder of their plugins.

 The syntax is very simple:

 - foldable sections use Vim's default markers (`{{{` and `}}}`);
+- sections of the form `About … {{{ … }}}` are interpreted as block comments;
+- lines starting with a `#` are interpreted as line comments;
-- each line, except for section markers, must be 40 columns wide;
+- each line, except for comments and section markers, must be exactly 40 columns wide (comments and section titles may be shorter than that);
+- each item consists of a description, a key sequence, and a label;
-- a description must fit in lines 1–25 (long descriptions may be split into several lines);
+- the description must fit in columns 1–25 (long descriptions may be split into several lines);
-- a mapping or a command must fit in the remaining columns;
+- the key sequence and the label must fit in columns 26-40 (long key sequences may be split into several lines);
-- column 40 must contain a character that specifies the mode for the command (e.g., `N` for Normal mode, `I` for Insert mode, and so on);
+- the label is a right-justified sequence of one or more characters (e.g., `N` for Normal mode, `I` for Insert mode, and so on).

-- additional characters may be added from right to left (e.g., a mapping that may be executed in Normal and Insert mode may be labeled with `IN`, with the label starting at column 39).
-See the cheat sheet in the plugin for examples and a description of the used notation.
+See the cheat sheet inside the plugin for the details.